How to Reduce Taxes with Itemized Deductions: Form 1040 Schedule A

 Missed deductions can be corrected.
 If you forgot to report on certain items that need to be deducted from your taxes or if you reported incorrect values, all you need to do is file Form 1040X (an amended tax return) within three years of filing your original return.

-Your 1040 Schedule A form is due at the same time as your tax return (by April 15 of every tax year).
-However, for 2023, the deadline was moved to April 18 for most taxpayers, but automatic six-month extensions of time to file are available for anyone for free.
+Your 1040 Schedule A Form is due at the same time as your tax return (by April 15 of every tax year).
+Automatic six-month extensions of time to file are available for anyone for free.

 The IRS encourages taxpayers to file Form 1040 together with Schedule A electronically to ensure faster return processing.
 If you file electronically, you are entitled to receive your refund within 3 weeks from the date when the IRS receives your return.
 Find the available options for electronic filing on the IRS website.